Paulo Costa Lima: Career

-Lima was president of the Fundação Gregório de Mattos, the cultural office of Salvador, between 2005 and 2008.
-During his time in office, he created programs such as the Mestres Populares da Cultura, which recognized elderly citizens with a wide knowledge of ethnic-popular traditions Other civic activities include Lima's organization of 456 capoeira performers, walking and dancing on the streets of Salvador to celebrate the anniversary of the city in 2005.
-Lima also organized the Cultural part of the Sociedade Brasileira para o Progresso da Ciência meeting in Salvador in 2001, dedicated to promote the relationship between arts and sciences.
+Between 2005 and 2008, Costa Lima served as president of the Fundação Gregório de Mattos, the cultural agency of the city of Salvador.
+During this period, he created programs such as the Mestres Populares da Cultura, which recognized elderly individuals with extensive knowledge of ethnic-popular traditions.
+Other civic initiatives include the organization of a public event involving 456 capoeira practitioners, who walked and danced through the streets of Salvador in celebration of the city’s anniversary in 2005.
+He also coordinated the cultural program of the Sociedade Brasileira para o Progresso da Ciência meeting held in Salvador in 2001, with an emphasis on fostering dialogue between the arts and sciences.